rycoll/Git-Sync-Test/_posts/2016-08-06-definition-of-sales.md

 ---
-date: 2016-08-06
+date: 2016-08-06 00:00:00
 title: Definition of sales
-categories:
+categories: []
-  - sales
 author_staff_member: james
 ---
 A person or organization expressing an interest in acquiring the offered item of value is referred to as a potential buyer, prospective customer or prospect.
-Buying and selling are understood to be two sides of the same "coin" or transaction.
+Buying and selling are understood to be two sides of the same “coin” or transaction.
 Both seller and buyer engage in a process of negotiation to consummate the exchange of values.
 The exchange, or selling, process has implied rules and identifiable stages.

 ![Cat](https://source.unsplash.com/random/1500x1146)

 It is implied that the selling process will proceed fairly and ethically so that the parties end up nearly equally rewarded.
-The stages of selling, and buying, involve getting acquainted, assessing each party’s need for the other’s item of value, and determining if the values to be exchanged are equivalent or nearly so, or, in buyer's terms, "worth the price.”
+The stages of selling, and buying, involve getting acquainted, assessing each party’s need for the other’s item of value, and determining if the values to be exchanged are equivalent or nearly so, or, in buyer’s terms, “worth the price.”
 Sometimes, sellers have to use their own experiences when selling products with appropriate discounts.

 ## Management point of view

 From a management viewpoint it is thought of as a part of marketing, although the skills required are different.
 Sales often forms a separate grouping in a corporate structure, employing separate specialist operatives known as salespersons (singular: salesperson).
-Selling is considered by many to be a sort of persuading "art".
+Selling is considered by many to be a sort of persuading “art”.
 Contrary to popular belief, the methodological approach of selling refers to a systematic process of repetitive and measurable milestones, by which a salesman relates his or her offering of a product or service in return enabling the buyer to achieve their goal in an economic way.
 While the sales process refers to a systematic process of repetitive and measurable milestones, the definition of the selling is somewhat ambiguous due to the close nature of advertising, promotion, public relations, and direct marketing.

 ![apricot](https://source.unsplash.com/random/1500x1147)